Randomized Gossiping with Effective Resistance Weights: Performance Guarantees and Applications: Abstract

 \section{Abstract}

-The effective resistance between a pair of nodes {in} a weighted undirected graph is defined as the potential difference induced when a unit current is injected at one node and extracted from the other, {treating edge weights as the conductance values of edges}.
-The effective resistance is a key quantity of interest in many applications, e.g., solving linear systems, Markov Chains and continuous-time averaging networks.
-We {consider} effective resistances~(ER) in the context of designing randomized gossiping methods for the consensus problem, where the aim is to compute the average of node values in a distributed manner through iteratively computing weighted averages among randomly chosen neighbours.
-We show that employing ER weights improves the averaging time corresponding to the traditional choice of uniform weights --the amount of improvement depends on the network structure.
-We illustrate these results through numerical experiments.
-We also present an application of the ER gossiping to distributed optimization: we numerically verified that using ER gossiping within EXTRA and DPGA-W methods improves their practical performance in terms of communication efficiency.
+The effective resistance between a pair of nodes {in} a weighted undirected graph is defined as the potential difference induced when a unit current is injected at one node and extract from the other, {treating edge weights as the conductance values of edges}.
+The effective resistance is a key quantity of interest in many applications, e.g., solving linear systems, Markov Chains, and continuous-time averaging networks.
+We consider effective resistances~(ER) in the context of designing randomized gossiping methods for the consensus problem, where the aim is to compute the average of node values in a distributed manner through iteratively computing weighted averages among randomly chosen neighbours. \mg{For barbell graphs}, we prove that choosing wake-up and communication probabilities proportional to ER weights improves the averaging time corresponding to the traditional choice of uniform weights. \mg{For $c$-barbell graphs, we show that ER weights admit lower and upper bounds on the averaging time that improves upon the lower and upper bounds available for uniform weights. \sa{Furthermore,} for graphs with a small diameter, we can show that ER weights can improve upon the existing bounds for Metropolis weights by a constant factor under some assumptions.} We illustrate these results through numerical experiments \mg{where we showcase the efficiency of our approach on several graph topologies including barbell graphs, small-world graphs, and stochastic block models}.
+We also present an application of the ER gossiping to distributed optimization: we numerically verify that using ER gossiping within EXTRA and DPGA-W methods improves their practical performance in terms of communication efficiency.